1st Division (South Vietnam): Battle of Hue

 During the Battle of Hue, the division fought the entirety of the battle while its Mang Ca Garrison, headquarters in the northeast corner of the Citadel was completely surrounded.
 In the early morning hours of 31 January 1968, a division-sized force of PAVN and VC soldiers launched a coordinated attack on the city of Huế breaking through the western wall of the Citadel.
 On the Tây Lộc Airfield, the division's elite Hac Bao (Black Panther) Company, reinforced by the 1st Division's 1st Ordnance Company, stopped the PAVN 800th Battalion.
 The 802nd Battalion struck the 1st Division headquarters at Mang Ca. Although the PAVN battalion penetrated the division compound, an ad hoc 200-man defensive force of staff officers and clerks staved off the enemy assaults.
 General Trưởng called back most of his Black Panther Company from the airfield to bolster the headquarters defenses, which kept division headquarters secure.
 Trưởng called in reinforcements ordering his 3rd Regiment; the 3rd Troop, 7th ARVN Cavalry; and the 1st ARVN Airborne Task Force to relieve the pressure on Mang Ca. Responding to the call at PK-17 base 17 km north of Huế, the 3rd Troop and the 7th Battalion of the Airborne task force rolled out of their base area in an armored convoy onto Highway 1.
 A PAVN blocking force stopped the ARVN relief force about 400 meters short of the Citadel wall.
 Unable to force their way through the enemy positions, the South Vietnamese paratroopers asked for assistance.
 The 2nd ARVN Airborne Battalion reinforced the convoy, and the South Vietnamese finally penetrated the lines and entered the Citadel in the early morning hours of 1 February.
 The cost had been heavy: the ARVN suffered 131 casualties including 40 dead, and lost four of the 12 armored personnel carriers in the convoy.
 The ARVN claimed to have killed 250 PAVN, captured five prisoners, and recovered 71 individual and 25 crew-served weapons.
 The 2nd and 3rd Battalions, 3rd Regiment, advanced east from encampments southwest of the city along the northern bank of the Perfume River, but PAVN defensive fires forced them to fall back.
 Unable to enter the Citadel, the two battalions established their night positions outside the southeast wall of the old City.
 PAVN/VC forces surrounded the 1st and 4th Battalions of the regiment, operating to the southeast, as they attempted to reinforce the units in Huế.
 Captain Phan Ngoc Luong, the commander of the 1st Battalion, retreated with his unit to the coastal Ba Long outpost.
 At Ba Long, the battalion then embarked upon motorized junks and reached the Citadel the following day.
 The 4th Battalion, however, remained unable to break its encirclement for several days.
-South of the city, Lieutenant Colonel Phan Hu Chi, the commander of the 7th Armored Cavalry Squadron attempted to break the PAVN/VC stranglehold.
+South of the city, Lieutenant Colonel Phan Huu Chi, the commander of the 7th Armored Cavalry Squadron attempted to break the PAVN/VC stranglehold.
 He led an armored column toward Huế, but like the other South Vietnamese units, found it impossible to break through.
 With the promise of U.S. Marine reinforcements, Chi's column, with three tanks in the lead, tried once more.
 This time they crossed the An Cuu Bridge over the Phu Cam Canal into the new city.
 Coming upon the central police headquarters in southern Huế, the tanks attempted to relieve the police defenders, but an enemy B-40 rocket made a direct hit upon Chi's tank, killing him instantly.
 The South Vietnamese armor pulled back.
 At 15:00, the 1st Battalion, 3rd Regiment reached the Mang Ca compound.
 Later that day, U.S. Marine helicopters from HMM-165 brought part of the 4th Battalion, 2nd Regiment from Đông Hà Combat Base into the Citadel.
 The deteriorating weather forced the squadron to cancel the remaining lifts with about half of the battalion in the Citadel.